Hippopotamus: Relationship with humans

 Cut marks on bones of H. amphibius found at Bolomor Cave, a site in Spain preserving fossils dating from 230,000 to 120,000 years ago, provides evidence for Neanderthal butchery of hippopotamuses.
 The earliest evidence of modern human interaction with hippos comes from butchery cut marks on hippo bones found at the Bouri Formation and dated to around 160,000 years ago.
-4,000–5,000 year art showing hippos being hunted have been found in the Tassili n'Ajjer Mountains of the central Sahara near Djanet.
+4,000–5,000 year old art showing hippos being hunted have been found in the Tassili n'Ajjer Mountains of the central Sahara near Djanet.
 The ancient Egyptians recognised the hippo as ferocious, and representations on the tombs of nobles show humans hunting them.

 The hippo was also known to the Greeks and Romans.
 The Greek historian Herodotus described the hippo in The Histories (written circa 440 BC) and the Roman naturalist Pliny the Elder wrote about the hippo in his encyclopedia Naturalis Historia (written circa 77 AD).
 The Yoruba people called the hippo erinmi, which means "elephant of the water".
 Some individual hippos have achieved international fame.
 Huberta became a celebrity during the Great Depression for trekking a great distance across South Africa.

 Attacks on humans

 The hippo is considered to be extremely aggressive and has frequently been reported charging and attacking boats.
 Hippos can easily capsize small boats and injure or kill passengers.
-In one 2014 case in Niger, a boat was capsized by a hippo and 13 people were killed.
+A case in 2014 within Niger happened where a boat was capsized by a hippo and 13 people were killed.
 Hippos will often raid farm crops if the opportunity arises, and humans may come into conflict with them on these occasions.
 These encounters can be fatal to either humans or hippos.

 According to the Ptolemaic historian Manetho, the pharaoh Menes was carried off and then killed by a hippopotamus.